- 1 pound boneless, skinless chicken breast ( or substitute non-GMO tofu)

 - 1 cup black rice

 In a medium sauce pan bring 2.5 cups of water to a boil.
 In the meantime, wash one cup of black rice in the sink.
 When the water is boil add the rice, then reduce heat and simmer for 30 minutes.
 If the water cooks down most of the way, and the rice kernels are still hard, consider adding a bit more water.
-I admit that I have not mastered this stove top black rice thing.
-I will update the post when I do.
-Or use a rice cooker…I am stubborn and keep doing this stove top thing.
+Or follow directions for brown rice in a rice cooker.

 Now for the rest of the meal: